AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

  * `textValue:`
  * `value:` - used for Unique ID Attributes (Attribute Type = 0)

-and be followed by an attribute name from the list of Attributes.
+and be followed by an attribute name from the list of attributes.
 This will determine the type of value extracted from the form element, and which attribute it is tied to (i.e. read from and saved to).
-It is important that the type above matches the type of the attribute in the Attributes section.
-Note that the will always be a colon (:) in the bind string separating the type from the name.
-The attribute name in the bind property must be in the list of attributes.
+It is important that the type above matches the type of the attribute in the attributes section.
+Note that there must always be a colon (`:`) in the bind string separating the type from the name.
+It is an error if the attribute name in the bind property is not in the list of attributes.

 ##### `items`
 This property is optional.
 If provided it must be a list of one or more strings.
 There is no default.
-This property provides a list of choices for pick list type elements.
+This property provides the list of choices for pick list type elements.
 It is required for `QRadioElement` and `QSegmentedElement`, and ignored for all other types.

 ##### `selected`
 This property is optional.
 If provided it must be an integer.
 There is no default.
+If provided it sets the default value for the related attribute, otherwise the default value is null (i.e. nothing is selected).
-It is the zero based index of the initially selected item from the list of items.
+It is the zero based index of the default selection in the list of items.
 If not provided, nothing is selected initially.

+Protocol authors are discouraged from using this property to set an initial value, as it causes confusion regarding whether the observer actually observed the default value, or if the observer failed to make an observation (and it might not have been the default) Having no default value will set the attribute to null if no observation was made.
+If a default value is desired when there was no observation this can be done in post processing without losing the fact that no observation was actually made.

 ##### `boolValue`
 This property is optional.
 If provided it must be an integer value of 0 or 1.
 There is no default.
+If provided it sets the default value for the related attribute otherwise the default value is null (i.e. neither true nor false).
-This property is the initial value for the `QBooleanElement`.
+This property sets the default value for the `QBooleanElement`.
 It is ignored by all other types.

+Protocol authors are discouraged from using this property to set an initial value, see the discussion for [`selected`](#-selected-).

 ##### `minimumValue`
 This property is optional.
-If provided it must be number.
+If provided it must be a number.
 This is the minimum value allowed in `QIntegerElement` or `QDecimalElement`.
 The default is 0 if `type` is `QIntegerElement`, otherwise there is no default and the minimum value is determined by the `attribute.type`.

 ##### `maximumValue`
 This property is optional.
-If provided it must be number.
+If provided it must be a number.
 This is the maximum value allowed in `QIntegerElement` or `QDecimalElement`.
-The default is 100 if `type` is `QIntegerElement`, otherwise there is no default and the minimum value is determined by the `attribute.type`.
+The default is 100 if `type` is `QIntegerElement`, otherwise there is no default and the maximum value is determined by the `attribute.type`.

 ##### `numberValue`
 This property is optional.
-If provided it must be number.
+If provided it must be a number.
 There is no default.
+If provided it sets the default value for the related attribute.
-This is the initial value for `QIntegerElement` or `QDecimalElement`.
+This sets the initial value in `QIntegerElement` or `QDecimalElement`.

-There is no default; that is the initial value is null.
-Protocol authors are discouraged from using an initial value, as it causes confusion regarding whether there was an observation of the default value, or there was no observation.
-Leaving as null removes the ambiguity.
-If a default value is desired when there was no observation this can be done in post processing without losing the fact that no observation was actually made.
+Protocol authors are discouraged from using this property to set an initial value, see the discussion for [`selected`](#-selected-).

 ##### `placeholder`
 This property is optional.
 If provided it must be a text string.
 There is no default.